 Beyond the Basics

 Once you’ve mastered the essentials, you’ll want to move on to refine your techniques a bit.
-I’ve listed some books and online classes below.
-Some are by me, some by other authors and teachers; I hope you’ll find them all useful..**.
+I’ve listed some books, online classes, and other references below.
+Some are by me, some by other authors and teachers; I hope you’ll find them all useful.

 Even Further Beyond Basics: Design Resources